dancer1325/helm-unittest/DOCUMENT.md

 # Testing Document

-This document describes how to define your tests with YAML.
-For the plugin cli usage, please check [README](./README.md)
+This document describes how to define your tests with YAML

 - [Test Suite](#test-suite)
 - [Test Job](#test-job)